 A Couple Boring But Important Cautions

 As of this writing a few lakes are also closed to swimming due to water quality conditions.
-Be sure to use the links to check before you head out.

 On to the good stuff….